 Phase 1: Early Childhood

-I grew up as a very shy, under confident kid.
-My parents left their small town to start their own business in Delhi, made mistakes, had to take loans and had to take immense risks, self learn business and do massive hard work to afford to send me to a good school, live in the finest areas of Delhi on rent of course and send me to the best coaching institutes.
+I grew up as a shy, underconfident kid.
+My parents left their small town to start their own business in Delhi, made mistakes, had to take loans and had to take immense risks, self-learn business and do massive hard work to afford to send me to a good school, live in fine locations in Delhi (on rent of course) and send me to the best coaching institutes.